reproot-files

 reproot files

-For the reproot command, there are two files that need to be set up in order to use the command: reproot-env.yaml and reproot.yaml.
-This article will explain these files.
+To use the reproot command, two types of files need to be set up: reproot-env.yaml and reproot.yaml.
+This article explains both files.

-The first file, reproot-env.yaml, needs to be set up once per computer that is using reproot.
-So, each user needs to set it up once, but then the same file can be used on that computer for all projects using reproot.
+The first file, reproot-env.yaml, needs to be set up once per computer using reproot.
+Each user sets it up once, and the same file can be used for all projects on that computer.

-The other file, reproot.yaml, needs to be set up once for each project in each “root folder” location (see the next section for an explanation of the concept of root folders).
-So, if one user in a project sets up these files, then all users in that project can use those files as long as those files are shared in the project folder over GitHub, OneDrive/DropBox, network drives, or whatever sharing technology the team is using
+The second file, reproot.yaml, needs to be set up once for each project in each “root folder” location (see the next section for an explanation of root folders).
+If one user in a project sets up these files and shares them in the project folder via GitHub, OneDrive/DropBox, network drives, or other sharing technologies, all users in the project can use those files.

 What is a “root folder”?

-A project can also be multi-rooted.
-A common example of a multi-rooted project is when a team collaborates on code using Git but shares data over a network drive or a sync service like DropBox/OneDrive.
-In such a project, file paths need to be expressed as relative paths from either the root of the Git clone or the top folder in the project folder on DropBox/OneDrive.
+Projects can also be multi-rooted.
+A common scenario is when a team collaborates on code using Git but shares data via a network drive or a syncing service like DropBox or OneDrive.
+In such cases, file paths need to be expressed as relative paths from either the root of the Git repository or the top-level folder in the syncing service.
+Then two root paths to different root folders needs to be defined and managed.

-The motivation behind reproot was to develop a tool that can handle multi-rooted projects without requiring more than minimal manual input.
+The motivation behind reproot is to provide a tool that can handle multi-rooted projects with minimal manual configuration.

 reproot.yaml - the root file

-A reproot.yaml file, from here-on called the root file, is placed in each root folder. reproot works by searching a computer’s file system for these root files.
-Each root file needs to be a .yaml file with the exact name reproot.yaml, and its content should be:
+A reproot.yaml file—referred to as the root file—is placed in each root folder. reproot works by searching your computer’s file system for these root files.
+Each root file must be a .yaml file named exactly reproot.yaml, with the following content:

 project_name : <project_name>